These devastating images reveal the chaos caused by the Galveston Hurricane of 1900, the deadliest natural disaster in American history.

 Galvestonians had experienced ocean floodwaters from storms before, but they hadn't ever done much more than board up windows and build beach houses up off the ground as prevention.
 This lack of preparation would cost them dearly.

-The Galveston Hurricane of 1900 remains the deadliest natural disaster in modern U.S. history, leaving behind an estimated death toll of 6 to 12 thousand people and creating half a billion dollars in damages.
+The Galveston Hurricane of 1900 remains the deadliest natural disaster in modern American history, leaving behind an estimated death toll of 6 to 12 thousand people and creating half a billion dollars in damages.

 Warnings Ignored, Telegraph Lines Destroyed, And Calamity In The Making